-Widener University Delaware Law School 4601 Concord Pike Wilmington, DE 19803 302-477-2008
+Widener University Delaware Law School 4601 Concord Pike Wilmington, DE 19803 P: 302-477-2780 F: 302-477-2067 W: delawarelaw.widener.edu

 Widener University Delaware Law School

 Dear Students:

 Congratulations!
 You are about to embark on an exciting and stimulating educational experience.
 Thank you for choosing Delaware Law School to expand your education and skills with a concentrated focus on compliance and the legal regulations and analysis applicable thereto.
 We are excited to work with you on this journey as you seek to either enhance your career or venture into a new one.